top of page

 https://www.ibac.vic.gov.au/media/646/download?utm_source=chatgpt.com

-INDEPENDENT REVIEW INTO SEX DISCRIMINATION AND SEXUAL HARASSMENT, INCLUDING PREDATORY BEHAVIOUR IN VICTORIA POLICE - 2015 VIC
+INDEPENDENT REVIEW INTO SEX DISCRIMINATION AND SEXUAL HARASSMENT, INCLUDING PREDATORY BEHAVIOUR IN VICTORIA POLICE - 2015 VICTORIA

 The review found that sexual harassment was widespread across the organisation.
 There was substantial evidence of an everyday sexist climate, with a high tolerance for sexualised behaviour and interactions in the workplace.